HannuSuhonen/lunch-finder/README.md

-# portfolio-homepage
+# lunch-finder

-A responsive webpage to display my portfolio. it will also serve as my website.
+A simple web-app to help find lunch near you!